 If you decline the van rental company's excess cover at the counter when you collect the van and the van is later damaged or stolen, the van rental company will charge your credit card for the excess amount and you can then claim for full reimbursement on your policy, providing the claim is covered.
 You will need to ensure your credit card has enough credit to cover the full excess amount at the time of collecting the van, as the rental company may reserve the funds on your card even if you are not charged.

-Bring a credit card when picking up your van – remember to have your credit card when picking up the van you have hired, as you’ll have to leave a deposit with the van hire company to pay for the excess (which you can then claim back, if your insurer covers this - as insuremyvanhire can).
+- Bring a credit card when picking up your van – remember to have your credit card when picking up the van you have hired, as you’ll have to leave a deposit with the van hire company to pay for the excess (which you can then claim back, if your insurer covers this - as an insurance4carhire van hire excess policy can.